Best Things to Do in Central America

 Allow me to pose a simple question to you.
 What are your thoughts on Panama?
 Or what is the first thing pop into your mind when you hear Panama?

-Your answers could be ranging from Panama Canal, small isolated islands, or Panam’s framers.
+Your answers could range from Panama Canal, small isolated islands, or Panam’s framers.

 To be clear, Panama has much to offer, and that’s because of its unparalleled location; two oceans and two continents collided to build this dreamy place.